The 20 Best Vocal Cord Dysfunction Doctors Near Me in New York, US

 Offers Telehealth

-Guy Lin is a Plastic Surgeon and a Pediatrics provider in New York, New York.
+Guy Lin is a Plastic Surgeon and a Pediatrics provider practicing medicine in New York, New York.
 Dr. Lin is rated as a Distinguished provider by MediFind in the treatment of Vocal Cord Dysfunction.
-His top areas of expertise are Vocal Cord Dysfunction, Gastroesophageal Reflux Disease (GERD), Nasal Polyps, and Chronic Rhinosinusitis with Nasal Polyps (CRSwNP).
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Vocal Cord Dysfunction, Gastroesophageal Reflux Disease (GERD), Nasal Polyps, and Chronic Rhinosinusitis with Nasal Polyps (CRSwNP).

 Distinguished in Vocal Cord Dysfunction